pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 `www_example_com.csr`
 `www_example_com.key`

-**Note**:

-* Do not add a password to your key.
-* It is important to keep your .key file private and secure
-* You'll use the .key file later when loading your cert into a Pantheon environment.
+**Note**: Do not add a password to your key.
+It is important to keep your .key file private and secure.
+You'll use the .key file later when loading your cert into a Pantheon environment.

-**Windows:** You'll need Cygwin to run `openssl` on Windows.
+**Windows**: You'll need Cygwin to run `openssl` on Windows.
 See [Installing Cygwin on Windows](/docs/articles/local/installing-cygwin-on-windows/).

 ## Get SSL Certificate